-It’s a wrap.
-After 12 months of meticulous research, data collection, and writing, Global Citizen Solutions has just launched its Global Passport Index, a comprehensive tool that allows individuals to discover a passport’s true strength.
+Global Citizen Solutions has launched its second, revised 2023 Global Passport Index, providing a comprehensive tool that allows individuals to discover a passport’s true strength.
+Using the same meticulous research and data collection techniques as for our 2022 Global Passport Index, our revised edition offers a cutting-edge insight into the most powerful passports of today.
 And we couldn’t have done it without our data expert consultants, Roberto and Vlad, the pioneers behind the whole methodology.
 Aside from their shared interest in numbers and kilts, Roberto and Vlad bond over composite indicators—key mathematical aggregations used in this index to determine a passport’s power.
 We sat down with the masterminds to learn about the concept behind the Global Passport Index and how it fares compared to existing Passport Indexes globally.

-For some, seeing the United States ranked as the most powerful passport in the world can come as a surprise.
-Can you explain how you came to this conclusion?It is a matter of balance or well ranking in all three indices.
-The US is not the highest-ranked passport in any of the three.
-Comparing it with the best-placed passport in terms of mobility, Singapore, which also tops the ranking in terms of investment, we find that while the US is ranked 23rd in quality of life, Singapore is much lower, at 130th position.
-In Quality of Life, the US fares better than Singapore in all dimensions selected.
-For instance, a lower cost of living, and the Freedom in the World Report, one of the sources we use, classify Singapore as only partly free.
-In the Quality of Life Index, the US is outranked mostly by European countries.
-However, having a passport well placed in terms of Enhanced mobility (10th place) and, most importantly, being the 4th best in the investment rank, it fares reasonably better in this index than any of the countries with better quality of life.
-Figure 1 below shows the comparison of the ranks of the top best-ranked passports overall in each of the other indices.
-The pattern for the US is evident: well-positioned in enhanced mobility, better positioned in investment, and lower relative ranking in Quality of Life, although still in the top 15% of countries.
+For some, seeing Germany ranked as the most powerful passport in the world may come as a surprise.
+Can you explain how you came to this conclusion?It is a matter of striking a balance and performing well in all three indices.
+Germany is not the highest-ranked passport in any of the three, however, the country does perform well in each.
+Comparing it with the best-placed passport in terms of mobility, Singapore, which also tops the ranking in terms of investment, we find that while Germany is ranked 5th in quality of life, Singapore is much lower, at 108th position.
+In the Quality of Life Index, Germany fares better than Singapore, with a score of 83.3, while Singapore has a score of 58.3.
+For instance, a lower cost of living, a low level of migrant acceptance, and the Freedom in the World Report, one of the sources we use, classify Singapore as only partly free.
+Singapore, therefore, comes out as having the 13th strongest passport in the world, when combining the three indexes.
+Germany's strength comes in performing well in each standalone index.
+As we mentioned, Germany ranks in 5th position in the Quality of Life Index, but also ranks highly in the other two: 3rd in the Enhanced Mobility Index and 11th in the Investment Index.
+Given that Germany is an economic powerhouse with the highest number of expats in Europe, it's not that much of a surprise that Germany takes the top spot in the 2023 Global Passport Index.

 What makes this Global Passport Index different from others?Firstly, it goes beyond the simple counting of visa-free access countries by valuing each destination that a passport gives enhanced access to.
 Moreover, it also gives partial credit to simplified procedures such as Electronic Travel Authorization (eTA), on-arrival visas, and Electronic Visas.
 Secondly, it covers several dimensions that might be impactful for those deciding to live abroad, be they retirees, expats, students, or those moving out of necessity.
 And finally, it provides three standalone indices that could cater to different interests.